SOMEASVAR/Experiment-7/README.md

 Step 4 : Using Object creation call the method in "Employee" class.

-Step 5 : Display the statements from the first and secomd Class using Solution Class in the terminal.
+Step 5 : Display the statements from the first Class using Solution Class in the terminal.

 ## Program